Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 • Intervention: 8-week first-time manager effectiveness programme focused on delegation, feedback, and building predictable team rhythm.

-• Outcome: Managers began delegating systematically; one-on-ones became structured; the GCC gained capacity to take on additional analytical work.
+• Outcome: Managers began delegating systematically; the GCC gained capacity to take on additional analytical work.

 GCC Diagnostic Survey

-Translates the CCMM and leadership conduct lenses into a practical assessment.
-Captures how leaders and stakeholders see the centre's current mandate, maturity, and conduct — giving an evidence-based starting point for transformation conversations.
+Translates the CCMM™ and leadership conduct lenses into a practical assessment.
+Captures how leaders and stakeholders see the centre’s current mandate, maturity, and conduct.

 GCC Behavioural Quick Check